 5. Labor Law Requirements

-Because there are labor law compliance requirements that should be considered, homeowners are advised to seek help from professionals in order to avoid any issues or costly liabilities.
+Because there are labor law compliance requirements that should be considered, homeowners are advised to seek help from professionals to avoid any issues or costly liabilities.

-Green building is definitely something that everyone should take part in.
-In any case, this doesn’t necessarily mean you too have to rebuild your home completely.
+Green building is something that everyone should take part in.
+This doesn’t mean you too have to rebuild your home completely.
 You can always start with a few changes within your home, such as cutting down your energy usage.
-This way, you don’t only save money; you will also be making a huge impact on the environment.
+This way, you save not only money; you will also make a huge impact on the environment.